 Another great benefit of using influencers is that you can increase the domain authority of your website by being backlinked to the website of an influencer.
 Domain authority is the relevance that you have in an internet search.
 If you are linked to other websites that are more relevant, there is a chance that you will appear higher up on an internet search.

-There are are different types of influencers.
+Let’s examine the different types of influencers.

 Celebrity influencers are famous people like Oprah who review and recommend products.
 It can be difficult to find a famous person who is willing to make a deal with you to endorse your product because of the fact that they are in such high demand and there’s a lot of competition for their time.
 Celebrity influencers also include people who are famous in specific industries.
 For example, a person who is famous in the tech field may not be a household name, though he may be well-known among people who work in that field.